 The following additional requirements for S-57 dataset conversion must be noted:

 The S-101 complex attribute topmark has been introduced in S-101 to encode topmarks on aids to navigation features.
 This information is encoded in S-57 using the Object class TOPMAR.
-All instances of TOPMAR associated with BOYSPP will be converted to topmark for the corresponding Buoy Special Purpose/General during the automated conversion process (however see exception at clause 12.6).
-However it must be noted that the TOPMAR attributes COLPAT, DATEND, DATSTA, PEREND, PERSTA and STATUS will not be converted.
+All instances of TOPMAR associated with BOYSPP will be converted to topmark for the corresponding Buoy Special Purpose/General during the automated conversion process.
+However it must be noted that the TOPMAR attributes DATEND, DATSTA, PEREND, PERSTA and STATUS will not be converted.
 Additional topmark shape information populated in the S-57 attribute INFORM will be converted to the S-101 complex attribute shape information.
 See also clause 12.6.

 S-57 Geo Object: Buoy, installation (BOYINB) (P)

-S-101 Geo Feature: Buoy Installation (P) (S-101 DCEG Clause 20.7)
+S-101 Geo Feature: Installation Buoy (P) (S-101 DCEG Clause 20.7)

-All instances of encoding of the S-57 Object class BOYINB and its binding attributes will be converted automatically to an instance of the S-101 Feature type Buoy Installation during the automated conversion process.
+All instances of encoding of the S-57 Object class BOYINB and its binding attributes will be converted automatically to an instance of the S-101 Feature type Installation Buoy during the automated conversion process.
 However the following exceptions apply:

 The S-57 attributes MARSYS and VERLEN for BOYINB will not be converted.
-It is considered that these attributes are not relevant for Buoy Installation in S-101.
+It is considered that these attributes are not relevant for Installation Buoy in S-101.

-Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Buoy Installation in S-101:
+Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Installation Buoy in S-101:

 nature of construction (NATCON)